-The Bar Pro Bono Unit can help find you a barrister who can provide you with free advice or representation at court anywhere in England and Wales.
+Advocate (formerly named The Bar Pro Bono Unit) can help find you a barrister who can provide you with free advice or representation at court anywhere in England and Wales.
 They can help with any legal issue as long as you are not eligible for legal aid and don't have enough money to pay for legal help.
-However, they will not accept new applications from 7 Feb - 1 March 2018.
-It may take up to 4 weeks for them to process applications throughout March so if you have a deadline earlier than 1 April 2018 we suggest you seek help elsewhere.

-If the casework team do not think that they have enough information in the application, they will ask you to supply more.
-Once the casework team is satisfied that they have enough information, the casework team will send your application to a senior barrister.
-The senior barrister’s job is to determine whether the Unit should find you a barrister.
-If they decide that the Unit should find you a barrister, the casework team will start looking for a barrister to help you.
+Once you have submitted your application, it will be assessed by the casework team to make sure we have enough information about your case for reviewers to decide if you are eligible for free help.
+The team may ask you for more documents.
+Once the casework team is satisfied that they have enough information, your application will be reviewed and sent to a senior barrister.
+The senior barrister’s job is to decide if you are eligible for free legal help from a barrister.
+If you are eligible, the Advocate team will start looking for a barrister to help you.
 Because they rely on volunteers, they cannot guarantee to find someone to help you, but they will do their best.

 If you have not found a service that can help you see our Help Directory or go back to the Going to the family court section.